Y0Coss/docs-fork/pages/public_cloud/compute/transfer_instance_backup_from_one_datacentre_to_another/guide.en-gb.md

 > [!primary]
 >
-> If you wish to recreate your instance from this backup, follow our guide: [Using instance backups to create or restore an instance](/pages/public_cloud/compute/create_restore_a_virtual_server_with_a_backup#createinstanceviaopenstack)
+> If you wish to recreate your instance from this backup, follow our guide "[Using instance backups to create or restore an instance](/pages/public_cloud/compute/create_restore_a_virtual_server_with_a_backup#createinstanceviaopenstack)".
 >

 ## Go further